-The government made changes to personal independence payments (PIP) earlier this month in order to restrict the number of people who qualify for this benefit.
+The government made changes to personal independence payments (PIP) last month in order to restrict the number of people who qualify for this benefit.
 This move will mean £3.7 billion is cut from the benefits bill.

 PIP is a government benefit designed to help people with some of the extra costs that a long-term condition or disability can cause.